-Profound deploys a recurring revenue business model in the United States to market TULSA-PRO®, charging a one-time bundled payment per patient that includes the supply of its one-time-use device, use of the system as well as Company's Genius services that support each TULSA center with clinical and patient recruitment.
-The Sonalleve® product is marketed primarily outside North America in European and Asian countries deploying a capital model.
+Profound deploys a recurring revenue business model in the US to market TULSA-PRO®, charging a one-time payment that includes a supply of its one-time-use device, use of the system as well as Company's Genius services that support each TULSA center with clinical and patient recruitment.
+The Sonalleve® product is marketed primarily outside North America in European and Asian countries deploying one-time capital sales model with limited recurring service revenue.
 Outside of North America, Profound generates most of its revenues from its system sales (both TULSA-PRO® and Sonalleve®) in Europe and Asia where the Company deploys a more traditional hybrid business model, charging for the system separately as capital and an additional per patient charge for the one-time-use devices and associated Genius services.

-Sales of Sonalleve® systems are primarily one-time capital sale with limited recurring service revenue.
-For the historical financial periods presented herein, Profound has generated revenues primarily from sales of systems and disposables through its partnerships with Siemens and Philips in the EU and Asia.
 As the Company expands its commercialization efforts, it anticipates generating revenues through in-house sales and marketing efforts, as well as from collaborative partnerships.
-In August 2019, the Company received FDA clearance for the TULSA-PRO® system in the United States, and accordingly the Company anticipates generating future revenues in that market.
+In August 2019, the Company received FDA clearance for the TULSA-PRO® system in the US.

-For the three months ended September 30, 2021, the Company recorded revenue totaling \$2,537 with \$1,457 from the one-time sale of capital equipment and \$1,080 from non-capital - recurring revenue, which consists of the sale of consumables, lease of medical devices, procedures and services associated with extended warranties.
-For the three months ended September 30, 2020, the Company recorded revenue totaling \$2,238 with \$1,135 from the one-time sale of capital equipment and \$1,103 from non-capital - recurring revenue.
-The Company primarily sold the systems and consumables through its partnerships with Siemens and Philips.
-The increase in revenue for the three months ended September 30, 2021, was primarily the result of higher one-time sales of capital equipment.
+For the three months ended December 31, 2022, the Company recorded revenue totaling \$1,257, all of which was from recurring - non-capital revenue, which consists of the sale of one-time-use devices, lease of medical devices, procedures and services associated with extended warranties.
+For the three months ended December 31, 2021, the Company recorded revenue totaling \$998, all of which also was from recurring - non-capital revenue.
+The increase in revenue for the three months ended December 31, 2022, was the result of higher recurring revenue from procedures.

-For the nine months ended September 30, 2021, the Company recorded revenue totaling \$5,875 with \$3,150 from the one-time sale of capital equipment and \$2,725 from non-capital - recurring revenue.
-For the nine months ended September 30, 2020, the Company recorded revenue totaling \$4,424 with \$2,301 from the one-time sale of capital equipment and \$2,123 from non-capital - recurring revenue.
-The Company primarily sold the systems and consumables through its partnerships with Siemens and Philips.
-The increase in revenue for the nine months ended September 30, 2021, was primarily the result of higher one-time sales of capital equipment and increased recurring revenue.
+For the year ended December 31, 2022, the Company recorded revenue totaling \$6,681, with \$2,004 from the one-time sale of capital equipment and \$4,677 from recurring - non-capital revenue.
+For the year ended December 31, 2021, the Company recorded revenue totaling \$6,873 with \$3,150 from the one-time sale of capital equipment and \$3,723 from recurring - non-capital revenue.
+The decrease in revenue for the year ended December 31, 2022, was the result of lower one-time sales of capital equipment which was offset by higher recurring revenue sales in the US.

-Revenue on a quarter over quarter basis is expected to fluctuate in the near term given the Company is maintaining a limited European commercial effort and remains focused primarily on the U.S. market.
-The economic downturn and uncertainty caused by the COVID-19 pandemic and global measures undertaken to contain its spread have affected all of the Company's operations to some extent and, in particular, have caused volatility in demand for the TULSA-PRO® systems and the consumable components related thereto.
+Revenue on a quarter over quarter basis is expected to fluctuate in the near term given the Company is maintaining a limited European commercial effort and remains focused primarily on the US market.
+Profound continues to experience the effects of COVID-19 as they continue to be significant in Asia.
 This has resulted in a reduction in anticipated sales and led to delays in the Company's expectations regarding the rate at which agreements for new TULSA-PRO® user sites will be entered into and when user sites will become operational for the initiation of patient treatments.
 Despite the COVID-19 pandemic, patient treatments are continuing and Profound continues to identify potential new TULSA-PRO® user sites.
-It continues to be very challenging to gauge the magnitude of the impact expected from the virus' outbreak on our future sales.